D7823/UAV_SLAM/Software/ROS/camera_calibration/README.md

 And follow [this tutorial](http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration) to finish the calibration process.

+The yaml file is the one we used before.
+Better to generate you own to avoid potential issue I might have made in the process.

 #### Process
 Here is the camera calibration process with the camera calibration ros node and the stereoPi driver